 During our first year of marriage, my grandpa sat me down and told me to memorize this phase: “I know dear, I’m sorry.
 It’s all my fault.”
 It really does work, fellas.

-It sounds weird, but trust me when I say this: If you're traveling long-term, plan a vacation from your vacation.
+It sounds weird, but trust me when I say this: If you’re traveling long-term, plan a vacation from your vacation.
 Go on a picnic or see a movie.
 Rent an apartment and cook a big meal while drinking wine.
 Go for a run.
+Pick a travel themed movie to watch from this HUGE list.
 Do normal things every once in a while.
-Long-term travel can be exhausting and you'll both need to slow down a bit.
+Long-term travel can be exhausting and you’ll both need to slow down a bit.

 After a while you’ll realize you never get a full night’s sleep in a dorm bed – not because of the noises or smelly roommates, but because you don’t get to wake up next to the person you love most.
 Take my advice and splurge on a private room once in a while.
 (Or every night if your budget allows.)